askap-vast/vaster-webapp/docs/index.rst

-Welcome to the Transient Candidate Classification app for the ASKAP VASTER pipeline!
+Welcome to the YWang Transient Classification Tool for the ASKAP VASTER pipeline!
 ====================================================================================

 Please read the following on how to install and maintain this web application.
 It has only been tested on Ubuntu 22.04 and thus the instructions will only be for unix/linux based systems.